 Missed, but never forgotten.

-She had three brothers Nickolas J Velonis (April 25, 1935 -1969) Chris Veonis, (July 4, 1943), George Velonis (1951-2005).
+She had four brothers.
+Nicholas Velonis (April 25, 1935 -1969), Haral J. Velonis (1942-1943), Chris Veonis, (July 4, 1943), and George Velonis (1951-2005).

 Later, Elaine and Nick became snowbirds traveling to Saint Petersburg, Florida where she pursued another passion – writing.

 She carried the light and brought it with her into this world, spreading love and kindness wherever she would go.
-She loved family and entertaining her family and friends by often cooking delicious Greek meals and entertain for Greek holidays, Easter, Thanksgiving, and Christmas’s, they were all her favorite.
+She loved family and entertaining her family and friends by often cooking delicious Greek meals and entertain for holidays, Easter, Thanksgiving, and Christmas’s, they were all her favorite.

-She is survived by her loving and devoted husband of 67 years Nick, Nicky J, her loving children Eugenia (Ginger) Bock and husband Del, Adriane Doherty and husband Tom, James Jannetides and wife Deana, she adored her seven beautiful grandchildren that made her the best Yia Yia, they brought her the greatest joy on the earth.
+She is survived by her loving and devoted husband of 67 years Nick, her loving children Eugenia (Ginger) Bock and husband Del, Adriane Doherty and husband Tom, James Jannetides and wife Deana.
+She adored her seven beautiful grandchildren that made her the best Yia Yia, they brought her the greatest joy on the earth, Marissa Alice Doherty, Thomas Neco Doherty, James Nickalas Jannetides and wife Nikki, MaKenna Elaine Doherty, Alexander Michael Jannetides and wife Megan, Gabriella Michelle Jannetides, Addyson Grace Jannetides.

 Though she may no longer walk among us, her spirit will forever live on in the memories we hold dear.
 Though she may have departed, her impact will endure for generations to come.
 Rest in peace dearest Elaine.
 You will be deeply missed but never forgotten.